Mission Leadership Team

 Dave and his wife Jackie, who leads the Liturgical Arts ministry, are busy parents of twin daughters Alex and Tori, and son Sam.
 When not with St. Peter’s youth, Dave is out ballroom dancing with Jackie, riding his John Deere tractor, swinging a golf club or sipping fine wine with family and friends.

 Tuning in to her passion for music and serving the Lord, Emily decided to leave her full-time accounting job in 2010 to pursue a vocation in music ministry at St. Peter.
 Along with playing the organ, piano and flute, Emily directs the adult, youth and children’s choirs, as well as various instrumentalists, soloists and the congregation in making a joyful noise to the Lord.
-Emily also is involved in the Women of St. Peter.
-She and her husband Brian are youth ministry leaders, and they have begun a young adult Bible study in their home.
-She enjoys spending time with her daughters Nora and Eliza who are very fond of music.
 Additionally, Emily works part-time as an accountant for Habitat for Humanity of St. Joseph County, a ministry of the church.
 She is a native of Bremen, IN.

-Brian also serves on the Outreach Ministry Team.
+Emily is deeply involved in the Women of St. Peter, and she and her husband Brian are also youth ministry leaders.
+Brian also serves on the Outreach Team, the Board of Resurrection Lutheran Academy, and as St. Peter Webmaster.
 Both Purdue graduates, the Ruches are serious Boilermaker fans.
-In her “free time,” Emily enjoys reading, being with her family including her daughters Nora and Eliza, and playing with and walking their beagle Rowdy.
+In her “free time,” Emily enjoys reading, being with her family including her daughters Nora and Eliza, and playing with and walking their beagle, Rowdy.

 Jenna has such a healthy obsession with the British monarchy that she has a large portrait of Queen Elizabeth II tattooed on her forearm.
 Her Brit-mania has developed through a life long pursuit of royal watching and educating herself on the crown.
 Her other loves include Ed Sheeran, the greatest invention of all time: Netflix, reading, playing cards, photography, art and creativity, the Olympics and baseball, ice cream, coffee, and air conditioning but mostly Jenna just loves to laugh.